jakub/paypal-access-demo/README.md

  - DOM
  - A suitable backing store for associations (mysqli, memcached, etc. If not, disk will do.)

 By default, the application is configured for file storage, using the `tmp` directory.
-Your web server should be able to write to this directory.
+Your web server should be allowed to write to this directory.

-(I didn't realise until later that the JanRain PHP library isn't maintained anymore.
-So it's been updated to use https://github.com/mouns/php-openid by https://github.com/nathanaelle instead.)
+*(I didn't realise until later that the JanRain PHP library isn't maintained anymore.
+So it's been updated to use https://github.com/mouns/php-openid by https://github.com/nathanaelle instead.)*

 ## URL Whitelisting